-The estimate for total JHT funding that will be available in FY 2007 is \$1,500,000, which will likely be used to fund 10-15 new projects.
+The estimate for total JHT funding that will be available in FY 2009 is \$1,250,000, which will likely be used to fund 10-15 new projects.
 Award amounts for previous JHT grants have been mostly between \$50,000 and \$200,000 per year.
 A similar range is expected for this announcement.
-Funding of any JHT proposals is contingent upon availability of these funds.
-NOAA anticipates making awards under this program provided that funding for the USWRP is continued.
-Issuance of follow-on year awards, however, is subject to the future availability of funds.
+Initial and renewal funding of any JHT proposals is contingent upon availability of these funds.
 In no event will NOAA or the Department of Commerce be responsible for proposal preparation costs.